 Technology can definitely take away from your writing time (she says as she checks her Instagram).
 But why not make it work for you?
 Screenwriting apps help you focus and organize your workflow.
 Not gonna lie, when I say “screenwriting apps” I actually mean apps that will help you with your writing rather than screenwriting software applications.
 Sure, there’s Celtx, Final Draft, and Fade In for your iPhone or Android, but writing on your cell seems needlessly tasking.

 Procrastination happens for a reason – not just for its own sake.
 You didn’t accidentally spend all day on Facebook.
-Netflix hasn’t lured you into the depths of a marathon under false pretenses.
+Netflix hasn’t lured you into a marathon under false pretenses.
 Your screenplay isn’t asking you to take a break because it needs space.
 The three reasons you haven’t finished your script should be enough incentive to make you go write.

 Fear causes immobilization.
 Writer’s block generally comes from a place of doubt,